-None
+In Init function CurrMeasLoaMtgtnEna and FetLoaMtgtnEna are terminated.
+In Periodic1 CurrMeasLoaMtgtnEna is terminated.
+These flags need not be computed at all.

+MotAndThermProtnLoaMod input readable to init runnable also.
+It is need to update in Data Dictionary.

 UNIT TEST CONSIDERATION

 Function UseInpLowr to be tested only as called by the component; input and output ranges will not be reached.